tq-systems/meta-tq/meta-tq/doc/README.Distroboot.md

 environment.

-A commented [example configuration](examples/pxelinux.cfg) is provided as a starting point for the PXE boot config file.
+A commented [example configuration](examples/pxelinux.cfg) is provided as a starting point for the PXE boot config file, which expects to find the root filesystem mountable via NFS.